 IN CLEY was founded in 1984.
-The four founder members, (Wolf, Gunhild,
+The four founder members (Wolfgang, Gunhild,

-Since then we have managed to establish a wide customer base in the area and beyond and amongst the many holidaymakers that visit Cley in the summer.
+Since then we have managed to establish a wide customer base all over the UK and beyond and of course amongst the many holidaymakers that visit Cley in the summer.

-Functional wheel thrown pottery is still at the centre of our work.
+Functional wheel thrown pottery remains at the centre of our work.
 Fusing function and beauty by creating pots for everyday use, that are a lasting source of satisfaction and pleasure, will always be our overriding aim.